Home » Food and Drinks » Baked Sweet Potato Chips

 Baked Sweet Potato Chips

 These baked sweet potato chips bring me back to my childhood.
 In fact, the sweetness combined with the saltiness sends my senses into orbit.
+They’re similar to sweet potato fries, but they have a more intense crunch.

 Oven-baked sweet potato chips in a bowl